Orlando International Airport Advising Travelers To Allow Even More Time For Security Checkpoints

-Over the years, traveling has become something that is taking a bit longer due to added security measures and taking a while to implement them in full.
-As time goes on, new tactics and methods are put in place and airports want to make sure that travelers don’t end up missing their flights.
-The Orlando International Airport (MCO) is now urging travelers to show up even earlier as check-in and security checkpoints are taking even longer.
+Over the years, airport travel has been taking a bit longer due to added security measures, some of which took years to fully implement As time goes on, new tactics and methods are put in place, and airports want to make sure that travelers don’t end up missing their flights.
+The Orlando International Airport (MCO) is now urging travelers to show up even earlier as the entire security check-in process is taking even longer.

 The official website of the Orlando International Airport is advising travelers to allow even more time than usual to catch their flights.
-They are recommending at least two hours upon arriving at the airport to go through ticketing, move through the security checkpoint, and get to your gate.
+They are recommending passengers devote two hours after arriving at the airport to go through ticketing, move through the security checkpoint, and get to one’s gate.

-Some may not find this to be necessary as they have been able to go through everything in a less amount of time in the past.
-While that may be the case at times and the process may go rather quickly, that isn’t always the case and it could be very stressful if you choose to show up to the airport later.
+Some may not find this to be necessary, as they have been able to make it through security in less time.
+While some trips to the airport may have gone smoothly, that isn’t always the case, and it can be very stressful if you choose to show up at the airport too late.

-Officials from Orlando International Airport is stating that the recommended arrival time of at least two hours prior to your flight is effective immediately.
+Officials from the Orlando International Airport recommend that, from here on out, airline passengers arrive at least two hours prior to takeoff to ensure they won’t miss their flight.

 Travel Advisory ⚠️